-In situ observation and samples must be done over defined and, possibly, standardised surface areas, and the number of replicates must be adequate for the descriptor involved and high enough to catch the heterogeneity of the habitat.
+In situ observation and samples must be done over defined and, possibly, standardized 62. surface areas, and the number of replicates must be adequate for the descriptor involved and high enough to catch the heterogeneity of the habitat.
 The analyses at the individual (the plant), physiological or cellular, and most of the analyses associated at the community level (the associate organisms of leaves and rhizomes) require collection of shoots.
-For P. oceanica the mean number of sampled and measured shoots ranges between a minimum of 10 to a maximum of 20 shoots collected at each sampling station (Pergent-Martini et al., 2005).
-For measuring P. oceanica shoot density, a standardised surface area is settled at 40 cm \times 40 cm with a minimum of 5 replicated counts per station.
-An adequate number of stations must be localised randomly within the meadow, and usually in correspondence of the meadow upper limit, the meadow lower limit and at intermediate depths, in a number of 2 to 3 sampling stations per depth.
+For P. oceanica, the mean number of sampled and measured shoots ranges between a minimum of 10 to a maximum of 20 shoots collected at each sampling station (Pergent-Martini et al., 2005).
+For measuring P. oceanica shoot density, a standardized surface area is settled at $40 \text{ cm} \times 40 \text{ cm}$ with a minimum of 3 replicated counts per station.
+To speed the count of shoot density in very dense P. oceanica meadows (as usually occur in correspondence of the upper limits), as well as in very sparse meadows (in correspondence of the lower limits), the use of a smaller surface can be adequate, e.g. $20 \text{ cm} \times 20 \text{ cm}$ .
+Similarly, the $20 \text{ cm} \times 20 \text{ cm}$ quadrate is generally used to measure shoot density of other smaller seagrass species (e.g., Cymodocea nodosa, Zostera noltei).
+An adequate number of sampling stations must be localised randomly within the meadow, and usually in correspondence of the meadow upper limit, the meadow lower limit and at intermediate depth.
+At each depth, 2 to 3 sampling stations are selected, tens of meters apart.
+The 3 replicated quadrates in each station must be randomly located when the meadow appears homogeneously covered.
+On the contrary, in the case of a patchy meadow, quadrates must be positioned randomly using a stratified sampling procedure on the vegetated patches.
 To assess the overall ecological condition of the meadow, samples of shoots can be performed only at the intermediate meadow depth, which is usually at about 15 m depth, where the meadow is expected to find the optimal conditions for its development (Buia et al., 2004) and during late spring or early summer season (Gobert et al., 2009).